-The All India Council for Technical Education (AICTE) has approved 5 Film and Television Institute of India (FTII), Pune, underneath the newly created Applied Arts and Crafts category.
-A listing of Institutions and accepted Courses posted through AICTE on Saturday, May 11, under its newly-constituted class about Institutes providing publications in applied arts, crafts, and layout, includes FTII and all its 5 one-yr Post Graduate Certificate courses.
+Under the newly created Applied Arts and Crafts category, the All India Council for Technical Education (AICTE) has approved 5 Film and Television Institute of India (FTII), Pune.
+A listing of Institutions and accepted Courses posted through AICTE on Saturday, May 11, under its newly-constituted class about Institutes providing publications in applied arts, crafts, and layout, includes FTII and all its five one-year postgraduate certificate courses.

 Name of the publications